 The good news is that we don't need to stop anything.
 We can use emission taxes to encourage people and companies to less harmful behaviour.
 The more emissions something produces and the more unnecessary it is, the higher tax.
 Tax can be also negative if the net effect of a product or service is positive to the environment.
 But then again, what is unnecessary?
 A private car or a dog?
 We need political discussion to sort that out.

 The discussion is just about to start.
 Are plastic straws 100 000 000 times more unnecessary than pets?
 That's roughly the proportion of them in emission net effect.
 EU banned plastic straws but rapidly increasing number of pets doesn't seem to be an issue.
 I bet something like 10-100 dogs produces more emissions than all plastic straws used in whole Europe.
 And there are something like 200 000 000 pets living in Europe.
-On top of that the number of pets is actually increasing and by faster than the fertility rate of human beings is declining so one who thought that less children is a solution to climate change, can have a second and third thought.
+On top of that the number of pets is actually increasing and by faster than the fertility rate of human beings is declining so one who thought that less children is a solution to climate change, can have a second and a third thought.

-Instead of entirely banning items with practically zero effect, politicians could have added emission taxes to them, for example +200 %, meaning that every plastic straw set bought neutralizes two other items' emissions in addition to itself.
+Instead of entirely banning items with practically zero effect, politicians could have added emission taxes to them, for example +200 %, meaning that every plastic straw bought neutralizes two other items' emissions in addition to itself.
 But that would had revelead that those insignificant items have no effect at all even if the tax was +1000 %.
 Additionally a total ban is much stronger message in media than boring percentage calculations.
-I'm sure the bureaucracy of banning plastic straws produces more emissions than they will ever save.
+I'm pretty sure the bureaucracy of banning plastic straws produces more emissions than they will ever save.